BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Mizuki (and Ena) from GravionCan you say "Hello, Mr. Obari"?
 I know I can.
 Earth is being invaded by alien forces known as Zeravire (or "Zelabaia," according to the Japanese website), but its global military is not equipped well enough to go up against them.
 However, the eccentric billionnaire Klein Sandman (any relation to the late, great Mark Sandman of the band

 Morphine?) has decided that he's mad as hell and isn't gonna take it anymore, and builds the giant robot Gravion to battle the menace.
 Eiji Shigure is a young man whose older sister Ayaka went to work for Mr. Sandman's organization a long time ago and hasn't been seen since, so now he's devoting his time to searching for her.
 It turns out that Gravion can only be piloted by teenagers (with one exception) with an enzyme known as the "G-Factor," and it turns out that Eiji is one of these people.
 He winds up being drafted as the pilot of the Gran Diva G-Attacker, which is one of the vehicles that join together to make up Gravion and make it kick Zeravire butt.
-His teammate is the aforementioned exception--the 22-year-old spectacularly-endowed-and-knows-it Mizuki Tachibana, who pilots the Gran Diva G-Striker, keeps an eye out for cute boys, and likes a drink (if she ever were to really exist, I'd offer to buy her drinks until she thinks I'm a cute boy).
-I might add that she also makes the obligatory hot springs episode a little funkier.
+His teammate is the aforementioned exception--the 22-year-old spectacularly-endowed-and-knows-it Mizuki Tachibana, who pilots the Gran Diva G-Striker, keeps an eye out for cute boys and likes a drink (if she ever were to really exist, I'd offer to buy her drinks until she thinks I'm a cute boy).
+I might add that she also makes the obligatory hot springs episode (in Zwei) a little funkier.
 Like pretty much everything Obari works on, the name of the game here is fun.
 If it isn't fan service from Ms. Tachibana--and several of the large group of maids who inhabit the Sandman castle and love to torment Eiji (the head maid, Ena, is in the background of the above picture)--it's fan service from the mecha, which pastiches several classic giant robot series from the past.
 And if it's not either of those, it's the "Engrish" that occasionally crops up; the first ep has one prime example of it.
 If you dare to take Gravion at all seriously, then (A) you'll probably be disappointed, and (B) you'd definitely be missing the point by several miles.
 I'd consider this show a guilty pleasure--if only it wasn't for the fact that I refuse to feel guilty for liking this sort of thing.

 Just a line.